temet.util

 finalizeSubfindHBTGroupCat(snap, prep=False)

-For a Subfind-HBT post-processing of an original Subfind simulation, extract the new group ordered IDs from the rewritten snapshot, place them into the catalog itself, and cross-match to the original snapshot IDs, to write the index mapping into the catalog.
+Extract the new group ordered IDs from the rewritten snapshot, place them into the catalog itself, and cross-match to the original snapshot IDs, to write the index mapping into the catalog.
 Finally, rewrite the catalog into a single file, and add fof and subhalo cross-matching to original catalog.
 To run: (i) first create minimal snaps with makeSnapSubsetsForPostProcessing() above, (ii) run Gadget-4 SubfindHBT, (iii) run finalizeSubfindHBTGroupCat(prep=True), (iv) create SubLinkHBT trees, (v) run makeSubgroupOffsetsIntoSublinkTreeGlobal(basePath, treeName=’SubLinkHBT’), (vi) run finalizeSubfindHBTGroupCat() to finish.

 makeSdssSpecObjIDhdf5()